maksmaisak/htn/node-reference.md

 ### Success

-A utility task that instantly succeeds.
+A utility task that instantly succeeds during planning.

 Property|Description
 ---|---
 **Cost**|The cost the plan step will have.

+### Fail

+A utility task that instantly fails during planning.

 ### Wait